artemdou/artemdou.github.io/index.md

 ### Explainer notebook
 The GitHub link to our explainer notebook is <a href="https://github.com/IoannisTselios/final_project_social_data/blob/main/Final.ipynb?fbclid=IwAR15LznPBVLaLA_PV5hVIsbR6BJ2tms_yNlO2qKI1UQ3G25umZoKGqSxkFQ">here</a>.
-The outputs have been deleted to coply with GitHub's file size requirements.
+The outputs have been deleted to comply with GitHub's file size requirements.